-The Character Names section has advice on how to name your roleplaying characters and a compilation of thousands of names that you can download and refer to for all of your fantasy gaming needs.
+The Character Names collection has advice on how to name your roleplaying characters and a compilation of thousands of names that you can use for all of your fantasy gaming needs.

-The Game Creations page is a directory to character classes, races, items, domains, and other features I have created for my games and which you can use in yours.
+The Homebrew Creations index is a directory to character classes, races, items, domains, and other features I have created for my games and which you can use in yours.

-Sex and Love in D&D provides an extended guide to approaching those subjects with your group and in your roleplaying stories, with advice that has been playtested and garnered by many years of experience.
+The Sex and Love in Games index is an extended guide romance in roleplaying, with advice that has been playtested and garnered by many years of experience.

-The Women in Gaming section focuses on females as players, Dungeon Masters, and designers in a game that has become more integrated and inclusive with time - yet there are still differences and difficulties that continue to need to be addressed.
+The Women in Gaming notes focus on females as players, Dungeon Masters, and designers in a game that has become more integrated and inclusive with time.